london-escience/tempss/doc/CreatingTemplates.md

-Once the template schema and transformation files have been constructed, a simple properties file must be created so that the new template is detected by TemPro.
+Once the template schema and transformation files have been constructed, a simple properties file must be created so that the new template is detected by TemPSS.
 The format of these files is straightforward:

 ```
 component.id=simple-example